Thoracic Surgery

 The thoracic surgical team works closely with other medical specialties including gastroenterology, pathology, radiology, and oncology to provide multidisciplinary, fully integrated care for each patient.

-Advanced treatments options include open (thoracotomy), video-assisted thoracic surgery (VATS), and minimally invasive robotic assisted surgery using the daVinci ® robotic system.
+Advanced treatments options include video-assisted thoracic surgery (VATS), and minimally invasive robotic assisted surgery using the daVinci ® robotic system.

 Good Samaritan Medical Center’s thoracic surgeons provide evaluation and treatment for a wide range of conditions including: